-Fissile material means uranium-233, uranium-235, plutonium-239, plutonium-241, or any combination of these radionuclides.
-Excepted from this definition is:
+Fissile nuclides means uranium-233, uranium-235, plutonium-239 and plutonium-241.
+Fissile material means a material containing any of the fissile nuclides.
+Excluded from the definition of fissile material are:

 - (a) Natural uranium or depleted uranium which is unirradiated; and - (b) Natural uranium or depleted uranium which has been irradiated in thermal reactors only.